awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-editing-firewall-rules.md

      You can also enter a single port number or range of port numbers \(for example, 7000\-8000\) in the **Port** field\.
    + \(Optional\) If you choose the **Custom ICMP** option, then you can specify an ICMP type in the **Type** field, and an ICMP code in the **Code** field\.
 For more information about ICMP types and codes, see [Control Messages](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol#Control_messages) on *Wikipedia*\.
+**Note**
+When you add an ICMP rule to the IPv6 firewall of your instance using the Lightsail console, the rule is automatically configured to use ICMPv6\.
+For more information, see [Internet Control Message Protocol for IPv6](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol_for_IPv6) on *Wikipedia*\.
    + \(Optional\) Select **Restrict to IP address** to restrict access for the specified protocol and port to a specific IP address or range of IP addresses\.
 Leave this option unselected to allow all IP addresses for the specified protocol and port\.

      You can enter a single IPv4 address \(for example, `203.0.113.1`\), or a range of IPv4 addresses\.
 The range can be specified using a dash \(for example, `192.0.2.0-192.0.2.255`\) or in CIDR block notation \(for example, `192.0.2.0/24`\)\.
 For more information about CIDR block notation, see [Classless Inter\-Domain Routing](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) on *Wikipedia*\.